Why Are Honey Badgers Called Honey Badgers

 Dietary Habits and the Lure of Honey

 Honey badgers have several adaptations that allow them to successfully raid beehives.
 Their thick skin is incredibly resistant to bee stings, although not entirely impenetrable.
-Their loose skin also allows them to twist and turn inside their skin, even when grabbed by a predator or stung by bees.
+Worth adding: their loose skin also allows them to twist and turn inside their skin, even when grabbed by a predator or stung by bees.
 They also possess powerful claws that they use to tear apart logs and dig into the ground, making it easier to access beehives, which are often located in hollow trees or underground.

 The Honeyguide Bird Connection